dggithub1234/fgw_router_ext/README.md

     username: meo
     password: meo
     scan interval: 60s
+    track new devices (if deselected they are added but disabled)

+You can change setup at a later date using the settings option (the cog symbol)

 #### Devices:
 Trackers are automatically added and can be renamed in the UI.

-You can turn off automatic enabling of new devices in the UI as follows:
+You can also turn off automatic enabling of new devices in the UI as follows:
-(they are still added but disabled)

-Do it during setup or,

     Go to Settings
     ➔ Devices & Services.
     Find your Altice / MEO FiberGateway integration card.